Lorca. The House of Bernarda Alba. Bernarda.

 Although Bernarda’s daughters are victims of her obsessive obedience to the demands of the honour code and of protecting her status, Bernarda herself is also, ironically, a victim of those demands.
 Unfortunately, so determined is she to control her daughters’ lives that she does not see that she is blind to women’s lack of freedom, including her own.
 All the women in the play, to a greater or lesser degree, are prisoners of social pressures which define their role in life.
 For example, Pepe el Romano wants “a good, demure woman” (Act II, 150); disobedience leads to unhappiness or punishment.

 Instead of channeling her iron will to rejecting society’s demands, Bernarda has been co-opted to imprison her daughters in her house until they are married.
 Honour, social status and appearance are her guiding principles; they are the “winners.”

 García Lorca, Federico La Casa de Bernarda Alba eds.
-Josephs, Allen and Caballero, Juan Madrid: Ediciones Cátedra.
-(For those who read Spanish, numerals in the summary refer to page number in the Spanish text.)
+Josephs, Allen and Caballero, Juan Madrid: Ediciones Cátedra,1987.
+(For those who read Spanish, numerals in this post refer to page numbers in the Spanish text.)